Akathistos hymnos

 Akathistos hymnos – Edilan – R.I.19 – Real Biblioteca del Monasterio (San Lorenzo de El Escorial, Spain)

-Istanbul (Turkey) β€” End of 14th or beginning of 15th century
+Probably Istanbul (Turkey) β€” Second quarter of the 15th century

 A rare golden masterpiece for the Byzantine liturgy: one of the oldest pieces of Marian poetry in Christendom, adorned with expressive miniatures and fantastical initials on a luminous gold background